-Keep reading down the page and you'll discover that hundreds, sometimes thousands of people died in heat waves, horses dropped dead in the streets and the public was warned to avoid dogs driven mad by the heat.
+Keep reading down the page through extracts or links to 70 newspaper stories published as early as 1877, and you'll discover that hundreds, sometimes thousands of people died in heat waves, horses dropped dead in the streets and the public was warned to avoid dogs driven mad by the heat.

 Yet our grandparents cared so little for us they didn’t introduce a CO2 tax.

 By A SPECIAL CORRESPONDENT